DreamSmooth: Improving Model-based Reinforcement Learning via Reward Smoothing: Conclusion

 \section{Conclusion}

-In this paper, we identify the reward prediction problem in MBRL and provide a simple yet effective solution, reward smoothing.
+In this paper, we identify the reward prediction problem in MBRL and provide a simple yet effective solution: \textit{reward smoothing}.
 Our approach, DreamSmooth, demonstrates superior performance in sparse reward tasks where reward prediction is not trivial mainly due to the partial observability or stochasticity of the environments.
 Moreover, DreamSmooth shows comparable results on the commonly used benchmarks, DMC and Atari, showing its task-agnostic nature.
 Although we show that our simple reward smoothing approach mitigates the difficulty in reward prediction, the improved reward prediction does not always improve the task performance, e.g., in Crafter.
-This can be because more predicted task rewards encourage more exploitation and less exploration.
+This can be because more predicted task rewards can also result in more false positives.
 Further investigation on this trade-off is a promising direction for future work.